 “...what has happened to us in our lives can be healed in relationships...”

 I have practiced therapy in a community outpatient setting and spent many years helping traumatized children and parents.
-I am originally from Cincinnati, Ohio and earned a Bachelor’s in Science from Purdue University.
-I spent a several years in Denver, Colorado working in a early childhood setting and returned to graduate school to facilitate my ability to achieve greater healing for children and families.
+I am originally from Cincinnati, Ohio, and earned a Bachelor’s in Science from Purdue University.
+I spent several years in Denver, Colorado working in an early childhood setting and returned to graduate school to facilitate my ability to achieve greater healing for children and families.
 I attended the University of Kentucky and earned a Master’s in Science specializing in marriage and family therapy.

 I am interested in the parent-child relationship and have the pleasure of incorporating Dr. Shefali Tsabary’s work into my practice.
 I know the power of the parent-child relationship from my upbringing, and when I became a parent, I felt a tremendous sense of urgency to discover a parenting framework to support my growth and my child’s.
 My life is forever changed!

 When working with families, I enjoy meeting with the entire family system when addressing communication, roles, and breaking free of prescribed interactions.
 Prioritizing family issues, and establishing family-centered and client-centered goals helps establish the need for individual, couples, or parent-child sessions to address more immediate needs.